hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The `SSI` entries are only one of the categories of event types supported by this VDR.

 #### SSI events type
-There are three types of events/operations for `SSI` entries.
+There are three types of events for `SSI` entries.

 Event Name     | Protobuf | Description
 -------------- | -------- |-------------